 He recommends riding the course in daylight before attempting the midnight ride, as it is easy to take the wrong turn at a dirt road intersection in the dark.

 It’s just as nuts as it sounds.
-Last summer, Catalina Andaluz and Peter Adams set out to ride from northern Alaska to Argentina.
+In summer 2010, Catalina Andaluz and Peter Adams set out to ride from northern Alaska to Argentina.

 So far, they’ve made it to the Mexico Border.
 “After talking with a few other cyclists that were coming up from the south, we decided that it would be best to wait [to complete the trip],” says Andaluz.
 Almost all the riders they met either had been mugged or encountered other dangers related to unrest in Latin America.
 They returned home to Spokane and plan to resume the journey next summer.